mozilla/identity-ops/docs/monitor.rst

 | staging     | us-west-2 | https://perf.identity.us-west-2.stage.mozaws.net/ |
 +-------------+-----------+--------------------------------------------------+

 These URLs use the `Identity Gateway`_ service.
-This means to access them you'll need to authenticate with Persona using your email address which is on the `approved list of users`_.
+To access them you'll need to authenticate with Persona using your email address which is on the `approved list of users`_.

 Using Graphite